Support Space – Unlearning racism for white people interested in NVC

 In A Race is a Nice Thing to Have, Dr Janet Helms explores 6 lenses of whiteness, through which we interpret racial events, race and racism; and how important it is for white people to understand and free themselves from the ‘rules of whiteness.

 She advocates asking the question ‘How is racism playing out in our organisation or network?’

 In What white people can do next, Emma Dabiri discusses how overly focusing on ‘performative allyship’ and worrying about saying or doing the wrong thing replaces the solidarity we need.
 She explores how we need to be talking about class, capitalism and sources of oppression.
 She advocates building a coalition around shared interests, figuring out people’s material needs and working together to organise a workplace or community.

-In the meantime,here are a couple of resources, you can watch/read to get a feel for the writers.
+Here are a couple of other resources, you can watch/read

 - “A Race is a Nice Thing to Have” w/ Dr. Janet E. Helms (US context) in discussion with Maryam M. Jernigan-Noesi (1 hr 22 mins)